Amount paid by the employer in the head of the arrears of salary, have you ever thought of tax relief under section 89(1) on salary arrears:

 Relief under section 89 with example:

-I like to share my personal example with you (How to claim relief under section 89(1)), along with step by step process to get the benefit of the reimbursement tax amount paid.
+I like to share my personal example with you (How to claim relief under section 89(1)), along with step by step process of ‘how to calculate relief under section 89’ and to get the benefit of the reimbursement tax amount paid.

 An amount of ₹ 1,00,000 in FY 2017-18 as arrears which, I was supposed to get in FY 2014-15.